-At the applicant's request and expense, the Planning and Economic Development Board may engage technical experts to review the applicant's informal plans and facilitate submittal of a formal application for an OSRD special permit.
+At the applicant's request and expense, the Planning and Economic Development Board may engage outside consultants as technical experts to review the applicant's preliminary plans and facilitate submittal of a formal application for an OSRD special permit.

-b) Site Visit - As part of a request for a pre-application review, the applicant shall grant permission to Planning and Economic Development Board and Open Space Committee members and agents to visit the site, either as a group or individually, so that they may become familiar with the site and its surrounding area.
+d) Site Visit - As part of a request for a pre-application review, the applicant shall grant permission to Planning and Economic Development Board, Open Space Committee and Conservation Commission members and agents to visit the site, either as a group or individually, so that they may become familiar with the site and its surrounding area.

-(Paragraph 4 replaced in its entirety - June 13, 2011)
+(Paragraph 4. replaced in its entirety - May 14, 2012)

-5. Four-Step Design Process - At the time of the application for an OSRD Special Permit, an applicant is required to demonstrate to the Planning and Economic Development Board that the following Four-Step Design Process was performed with the assistance of a Registered

-Landscape Architect (RLA) and considered in determining the layout of proposed streets, house lots and/or dwelling units and open space.

-- a) Identify Conservation & Potential Development Areas - 1) Identify and delineate Conservation Areas: This includes: - a.
+- 5. Four-Step Design Process At the time of the application for an OSRD Special Permit, an applicant is required to demonstrate to the Planning and Economic Development Board that the following Four-Step Design Process was performed with the assistance of a Registered Landscape Architect (RLA) and was used to determine the proposed layout of streets, house lots and/or dwelling units and open space.
+A narrative and accompanying illustrations documenting the findings and results of each of the four steps shall be provided. - a) Identify Conservation & Potential Development Areas - 1) Identify and delineate Conservation Areas: This includes: - a.
 Primary Conservation Areas such as wetlands, riverfront areas, and floodplains regulated by state or federal law, and verified by the Medway Conservation Commission through an Abbreviated Notice of Resource Area Delineation (ANRAD) - b.
-Secondary Conservation Areas including unprotected elements of the natural landscape such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views) - 2) Identify and delineate Potentially Developable Area(s).
-To the maximum extent feasible, the Potentially Developable Area(s) shall consist of land outside identified Primary and Secondary Conservation Areas.
+Secondary Conservation Areas including unprotected elements of the natural landscape such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views)

+2) Identify and delineate Potential Development Area(s).
+To the maximum extent feasible, the Potential Development Area(s) shall consist of land outside identified Primary and Secondary Conservation Areas.